 Temporal characteristics are essentially linked with time.
 They will necessarily change over time.
 They're the current state and the state your company wants to be in the future.
 The path between these two will lead your organization to a future state.

 On the other hand, atemporal characteristics don't change with time and are intrinsic characteristics of some person or company.
 We can include purpose, goals, values, ethics, and principles in this list.
 Ok, they may change as time pass by, but this won't necessarily happen.
-We divide them into the low and high-energy groups (I don't have a better name).
+We divide them into low and high-energy groups.
 The purpose and goals are high energy because they create a driver inside us and make us want to take action.
 Values, ethics, and principles are low energy because they're more like guides, making us more reflexive.

 Atemporal and temporal characteristics diagram.